Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 - implement MCMC moves
 - run the MCMC

-Of note, starting from now, it can be more convenient to write the series of commands, such as specified below, in a script, rather than in the command-line environment of RevBayes Then, you can run RevBayes directly on the script with the following command:
+Of note, starting from now, it can be more convenient to write the series of commands, such as specified below, in a script, rather than in the command-line environment of RevBayes.
+Then, you can run RevBayes directly on the script 'scriptname.Rev' with the following command in the terminal:
 ```
-rb <scriptname>
+rb scriptname.Rev
 ```
 We now proceed step by step.
-First, we load the data, from the nexus file called HC.nex, which contains only the sequences for Humans and Chimpanzees:
+First, we load the data, from the nexus file called 'HC.nex', which contains only the sequences for Humans and Chimpanzees:
 ```
 data <- readDiscreteCharacterData("HC.nex")
 taxa <- data.taxa()